June 18, 2019

 Known simply as the Muslim League, the All-India Muslim League was a political party in British India that was founded in 1906 partly by the Aga Khan, who also became its first president (9).
 The Muslim League strongly advocated for the establishment of a Muslim nation-state in India.
 This successfully led to the partition of British India in 1947 and the creation of Pakistan, the only country in the world to have been created completely in the name of Islam (10).
 This move was resisted not only by the British themselves, but also by Mahatma Gandhi.
 Gandhi was bewildered by the prospect of dividing India and he repeatedly insisted that India’s Muslims and Hindus could co-exist (11).
 However, once it seemed impossible to avoid a partition, he famously fasted and visited conflicting areas, attempting to make the process peaceful (12).
 The main point here is that while the Aga Khan was pushing for united nations as president of the League of Nations, he was also pushing for dividing a nation with the Muslim League.

-The division of India along religious lines did not happen peacefully (13), and the battle rages on even today in the disputed area of Kashmir (14).
+The division of India along religious lines did not happen peacefully (13), and the battle rages on even today in disputed areas, such as Kashmir (14).
 When the Muslim League was first created as a political party, the Indian government attempted to accommodate them.
 They added seats in congress that were only to be used by members of the Muslim League, and one of the first steps was a dispute about the number of seats.
 For his part, Aga Khan himself had to step in to convince the League that it was okay to get two less seats in congress in order to continue the plan (15).
 And since he broke the family’s 1300 year tradition and chose his grandson instead of his son to succeed him, we can be sure that his plan is continuing to play out today (16).

 What does this history lesson have to do with Canada?